Contact

 Immediately available

-• Comprehensive rights management for larger teams
+• Advanced permission management for larger teams

-• Seamless integrations with tools like Klaviyo, Google Ads or Meta
+• Seamless integrations with tools like Klaviyo, Google Ads, or Meta

-• Extensible checkout logic (from Shopify Plus)
+• Extensible checkout logic (starting with Shopify Plus)

-• Huge partner network for individual solutions
+• A massive partner ecosystem for custom solutions

-3. Design & Customization – how flexible are layout and CI? ::/H3
+3. Design & Customization – how flexible are layout and CI?

 • Large selection of free and paid themes in the official store